Books and Magazines

 Arbatel of Magick.
 1655

-His Fourth Book of Occult Philosophy.
+Henry Cornelius Agrippa : His Fourth Book of Occult Philosophy.
 Of Geomancy.
 Magical Elements of Peter de Abano.
 Astronomical Geomancy.
 The Nature of Spirits.
-Arbatel of Magick.
-Translated into English by Robert Turner.
-(1665).
+Arbatel of Magick (1665).

-The image of the title page is thanks to The Welcome Foundation, as is the PDF of the actual book, which, if it takes too long to load, try the speedier OCR version from Scribd.
-You might be interested enough to try Scribd where you can get free access for a month, but do watch out as you will be charged £10.99 at the end of the free month (if you don't cancel first), you can also download the book as a PDF for free and thereby cast your own spells: Link to Scribd.
+The image of the title page is thanks to The Welcome Foundation, as is the PDF of the actual book : Click to View.
+It is also available at Scribd where you can get free access for a month, but do watch out as you will be charged £10.99 at the end of the free month (if you don't cancel first), you can also download the book as a PDF for free and thereby cast your own spells: Link to Scribd.

 Vocabularium Anglo-Saxonicum